 MINM Overall Rating: 5/5 Stars

-Are you looking forward to the mini-series adaptation of Sharp Objects?
+Are you looking forward to the limited-series adaptation of Sharp Objects?
 If you've read Gillian Flynn's novels, which is your favorite?

 Mystery in Minutes would love to hear from you in the comments below!